johannalouise/repobepo/README.md

-# Tutorial for installing an GitHub App or Action
+# Tutorial for installing a GitHub App or Action

 ## Table of contents
 1. [Background and benefits of GitHub Apps and Actions](#back)